DORIA Ice Glass Chandelier

 Period: 1960s, 1970s – Mid-Century Modern.

 Designer: To be appraised.

 Manufacturer: DORIA-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

 Other versions: This DORIA ice glass chandelier was made in smaller sizes (3 and 5 lamps) and as a wall lamp.
 Also produced in chromed metal.
+Also sold with different types of glass cups/coupes.
 This chandelier weighs 16 kilograms / 35.27 lb.
-Several chandeliers of this type can be found on Vintageinfo.
+Several chandeliers of this type can be found, here on Vintageinfo.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper orDoria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the Second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.